ccTCP/RFC/RFC-eventhook.md

 ```

 #### Additional behaviour
-- Will raise error, when no eventhook is provided
+- Will raise error, when no eventhook is provided.
-- Will raise error, when no listener function is provided
+- Will raise error, when no listener function is provided.

 ### `eventhook.detach(ehook, index)`